Critical infrastructure cyberattack risk: from emerging concept to harsh reality

 Once OT managers have visibility into their network, they can identify and prioritize vulnerabilities such as outdated device software and increase their OT networks’ resilience to cyberattacks.
 What’s important to keep in mind is that implementing these processes does not call for halting, or even interrupting operations – it only entails tools that passively monitor and uncover connections and assets.
 Therefore, after considering this approach and impact, it’s a no brainer that connecting the IT/OT gap and re-writing historical practices together is in the best interest of governments, organizations and civilians.

 My prediction that we would see the first major cyberattack on U.S. critical infrastructure in 2018 already came true.
 Before the other attack scenarios I outlined become an alarming reality, IT and OT management need to come together at the pace that IT/OT/IoT networks are converging.
-They must establish and execute simple, straightforward, and achievable security precautions and policies to mitigate risk.
+They must establish and execute simple, straightforward, and achievable security precautions and policies to mitigate risk, som eof them are presented in our cybersecurity strategy guide for your power grid.

 This article was written by Adi Dar, an experienced cybersecurity leader and chief executive who has repeatedly lead the development and launch of successful products and services in highly competitive markets.